czdyrski/Zdyrski_Unix_HW/README.md

 1. The file size is 38K.
 2. There are 984 lines, 13198 words and 82763 bytes.
-3. There are 15 columns.
+3. There are 15 columns in this file.

 ##Data Processing